Corin-R/stadtradeln/README.md

 After this week is over, I will upload my **cleaned** raw data and some evaluation figures about it.

+#### Vocabulary

+I will refer to some things that needs explaining:

+- active time period:
+The time period where the event was currently ongoing the the city of Constance.
+Started 2024 - 06 - 08 T 00:00:00 and ended 2024 - 06 - 28 T 23:59:00.

+- passive time period:
+The time period, where the event was over, however it was allowed to submit further rides.
+This is a week long time period.
+Started 2024 - 06 - 29 T 00:00:00 and Ended 2024 - 07 - 05 T 23:59:00.

 ## Crawling Code